brunoss18/brunoss18/README.md

 I had my first contact with technology when I was 13 years old, since then I am completely passionate about technology.
 At the age of 15 I started providing T.I technical support service for companies in my city in which I managed +3 fixed customers.
 A while later I received a proposal to be a teacher at an educational institution in my city, there I gave Computer Science classes , Entrepreneurship, Consumer Education, Environment for +500 students.
-Today I'm a Developer with knowledge in JavaScript, ReactJS, NodeJS, ExpressJS, Mongodb, Bootstrap, HTML5, CSS3, PHP, Laravel.
+Today I'm a Developer with knowledge in JavaScript, ReactJS, NodeJS, ExpressJS, Mongodb, Bootstrap, HTML5, CSS3, PHP, Laravel, Wordpress.
 <br />